RichardAth/Projects/README.md

 messages it produces have been modified to work with a console window instead of a Web Browser.

+My attempt to speed up factorisation failed completely, so I took an entirely different approach.

 A feature was added to allow use of Msieve as an alternative to the original ECM & SIQS factorisation.
 My conclusion was that for larger numbers (> about 50 digits) Msieve is usually significantly faster, provided that the -i option is used witm Msieve.